Watch the author walk through the problem step-by-step

 Next, we'll want to think through the API of our system.
 Unlike a lot of other products where a REST API is probably appropriate, for a chat app, we're going to have high-frequency updates being both sent and received.
 This is a perfect use case for a bi-directional socket connection!

-For this interview, we'll just use websockets although a simple TLS connection would do.
+For this interview, we'll just use Websockets although a simple TLS-secured TCP connection would do.
 The idea will be that users will open the app and connect to the server, opening this socket which will be used to send and receive commands which represent our API.

-Each of these commands will have a parallel commands that is sent to other clients.
+Each of these commands will have parallel commands that are sent to other clients.
 When the command has been received by clients, they'll send an ack command back to the server letting it know the command has been received (and it doesn't have to be sent again)!

 Note that enumerating all of these APIs can take time!
 In the actual interview, I might shortcut by only writing the command names and not the full API.
 It's also usually a good idea to summarize the API initially before you build out the high-level design in case things need to change.
 "I'll come back to this as I learn more" is completely acceptable!